Spain's Liberbank, Unicaja in focus after Popular's demise

-MADRID Small Spanish lenders Liberbank (LBK.MC) and Unicaja (IPO-UNIB.MC) have become the focus of investors' concerns after the fall of Popular this week, casting renewed doubts over the strength of some Spanish banks.
+MADRID (Reuters) - Small Spanish lenders Liberbank (LBK.MC) and Unicaja IPO-UNIB.MC have become the focus of investors' concerns after the fall of Popular this week, casting renewed doubts over the strength of some Spanish banks.

 Liberbank has lost close to half of its stock market value this week and its shares have fallen for 10 straight days.
 They are now trading at 0.582 euro each, down 29 percent on Friday and close to their all-time low of 0.526 euro in July last year.